jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (g) either—
     (i) the total amount of the tax charged, the consideration, excluding tax, and the consideration, inclusive of tax for the supply; or
     (ii) where the amount of tax charged is the tax fraction of the consideration, the consideration for the supply and a statement that it includes a charge in respect of the tax.
-(4) Notwithstanding anything in subsection (3) of this section, where the consideration in money for a supply does not exceed $1,000 (or such greater amount as the Governor-General may, from time to time, by Order in Council declare), a tax invoice shall contain the particulars specified in that subsection or the following particulars:
+(4) Notwithstanding anything in subsection (3), where the consideration in money for a supply does not exceed $1,000 (or such greater amount as the Governor-General may, from time to time, by Order in Council declare), a tax invoice shall contain the particulars specified in that subsection or the following particulars:
   (a) the words tax invoice in a prominent place:
   (b) the name and registration number of the supplier:
   (c) the date upon which the tax invoice is issued:
   (d) a description of the goods and services supplied:
-  (e) the consideration for the supply and a statement that it includes a charge in respect of tax:
-  Provided that this subsection shall not apply to a supply that is charged with tax pursuant to section 11, 11A, 11AB or 11B.
+  (e) the consideration for the supply and a statement that it includes a charge in respect of tax: provided that this subsection shall not apply to a supply that is charged with tax pursuant to section 11, 11A, 11AB or 11B.
 (5) Notwithstanding any other provision of this Act, a supplier shall not be required to provide a tax invoice if the consideration in money for a supply does not exceed $50 (or such greater amount as the Governor-General may, from time to time, by Order in Council declare).
 (6) Where the Commissioner is satisfied that there are or will be sufficient records available to establish the particulars of any supply or class of supplies, and that it would be impractical to require that a tax invoice be issued pursuant to this section, the Commissioner may determine that, subject to any conditions that the Commissioner may consider necessary,—
-  (a) any one or more of the particulars specified in subsection (3) or subsection (4) of this section shall not be contained on a tax invoice; or
+  (a) any 1 or more of the particulars specified in subsection (3) or subsection (4) shall not be contained on a tax invoice; or
   (b) a tax invoice is not required to be issued.
-(6A) Any tax invoice issued pursuant to subsection (6)(a) of this section shall contain the words modified tax invoice-IRD approved in a prominent place.
+(6A) Any tax invoice issued pursuant to subsection (6)(a) shall contain the words modified tax invoice—IRD approved in a prominent place.
 (7) Notwithstanding anything in this section, where a supplier makes a supply, not being a taxable supply, of secondhand goods to a recipient, being a registered person, the recipient shall maintain sufficient records to enable the following particulars to be ascertained:
   (a) the name and address of the supplier:
   (b) the date upon which the secondhand goods were acquired:
   (c) a description of the goods supplied:
   (d) the quantity or volume of the goods supplied:
-  (e) the consideration for the supply:
-  Provided that this subsection shall not require that recipient to keep such records where the consideration in money for that supply does not exceed $50 (or such greater amount as the Governor-General may, from time to time, by Order in Council declare).
+  (e) the consideration for the supply: provided that this subsection shall not require that recipient to keep such records where the consideration in money for that supply does not exceed $50 (or such greater amount as the Governor-General may, from time to time, by Order in Council declare).
 (7B) Despite subsections (1) and (3), if a tax invoice is not available in relation to a supply of goods to which section 60B(3) to (5) apply, the nominated person must maintain sufficient records to enable the following particulars to be ascertained:
   (a) the name and address of the supplier; and
   (b) the date on which payment for the supply was made; and